WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 levels of the protocol stack:

--   at the Blockchain Overlay Network Layer (i.e. the level at which the Whiteflag Messaging Network is established) the message is represented as a compressed binary string, and optionally encrypted;
+-   at the Blockchain Overlay Network Layer (i.e. the level at which the Whiteflag Network is established) the message is represented as a compressed binary string, and optionally encrypted;
 -   at the Decentralised Protocol Layer, a message is represented as an uncompressed and unencrypted concatenated character string comprised